Massive wave propagation near null infinity

 \section{Classical dynamics on the de,sc- phase space}

 We now study the (appropriately scaled) Hamiltonian flow of the d'Alembertian -- i.e.\ the null geodesic flow -- of an admissible metric on the de,sc-phase space, near null infinity.
-Attention is restricted to the characteristic set of the Klein-Gordon operator, which depends on $\mathsf{m}$.
+Attention is restricted to the characteristic set of the Klein--Gordon operator, which depends on $\mathsf{m}$.
 As seen above, the symbol

 of the Minkowski d'Alembertian is a classical symbol on the de,sc-cotangent bundle of order zero at each face except df, where it is second order (that is, growing quadratically).
-Let $p[g]$ denote a representative of the principal symbol of $\square_g$.
-If $g$ is admissible, then